 Skiing is one of the best possible ways to get around in winter.
 Ski touring, specifically, since it allows travel going up as well as down.
-Touring skis offer some flotation keeping you atop the snow (to a degree), their proper use offers little resistance on uphill sections — especially Nordic or cross-country skis — on flat sections, depending on the specific gear, some glide can be achieved, and of perhaps the biggest appeal to the most people, is the thrill a little decline with snow on it offers, especially the alpine.
-This introductory course is meant to start you confidently Nordic or alpine skiing in the backcountry with proper regard for safety covering topics such as planning, preparation, gear, terrain, travel technique, and more.
+Touring skis offer some flotation keeping you atop the snow (to a degree), their proper use offers little resistance on uphill sections — especially Nordic or cross-country skis — on flat sections, depending on the specific gear, some glide can be achieved, and of perhaps the biggest appeal to the most people, is the thrill of a hill with snow on it offers, especially the alpine.
+This introductory course is meant to start you confidently Nordic or Alpine skiing in the backcountry with proper regard for safety covering topics such as planning, preparation, gear, terrain, travel (skinning, turns) technique, control, and more.

 This winter-only course is being offered as a half-day lasting 3-4 hours, or so, as well as a more in-depth, more intensive full day class lasting 6-8 hours, or so and may cover NNN-BC, AT, Telemark, or Splitboard.
 All offerings are held mostly outdoors, though there is some pre-ski prep and class but that may also be outdoors.
 Like all of our programs, this course is custom-tailored to meet your wants and needs so please include any special objectives or learning desires you may have, if applicable, in the comments box of our Booking Form.

 What to Wear

 You will want to be dressed to ski in the backcountry with respect to the season, elements, and forecast.
 Unlike skiing on groomed trails, skiing the backcountry demands respect and preparedness.
 The information below will help you with this.
 Please note that the clothing specifics will vary by the conditions, destination, and specific activity.
 Thus, not all of this clothing may be needed.